dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-As you can see it looks like a typycal Heap challenge.
-The option "1"  will allow us to allocate a chunk on the heap ad fill it with data, option "2" to read from a chunk allocated, option "3" to edit a chunk on the heap,  option "4" will free a chunk on the heap that we indicate trough the index number, and option "5" will exit the program
+As you can see it looks like a typical Heap challenge.
+The option "1"  will allow us to allocate a chunk on the heap ad fill it with data, option "2" to read from a chunk allocated, option "3" to edit a chunk on the heap,  option "4" will free a chunk on the heap that we indicate through the index number, and option "5" will exit the program

 Now let's examine the edit_order function in detail: